 Purdue, as the sponsor for OxyContin OP, the listed drug for Xtampza, has filed two lawsuits in the District of Massachusetts.
 In the first case, Purdue has alleged infringement of U.S. Patent Nos.
-7,674,799, 7,674,800, 7,683,072 and 8,652,497.
-In the second case, Purdue has alleged infringement of U.S.
+7,674,799,

-Patent No. 9,073,933, which is a continuation patent of three of the patents asserted in the first suit.
+7,674,800, 7,683,072 and 8,652,497.
+In the second case, Purdue has alleged infringement of U.S. Patent No. 9,073,933, which is a continuation patent of three of the patents asserted in the first suit.
 On November 9, 2015, we filed a motion requesting partial judgment and a motion requesting expedited hearing of our motion for partial judgment and for final judgment in the Massachusetts court.
 Purdue filed its opposition response and a cross-motion for a partial stay on November 23, 2015 in the first case.
-Those motions are fully briefed and the hearing on those motions is set for December 22, 2015.
+Those motions are fully briefed and the hearing on those motions was held on December 22, 2015.
+On December 23, 2015, the District Court of Massachusetts issued an order staying proceedings in relation to the three Orange Book-listed patents asserted against us until February 25, 2016, which is the date scheduled by the Court for a status conference.
+The Court reserved the decision to grant our motion for judgment on the three Orange Book-listed patents to be taken up again at the February 25th status conference, at which time the Court indicated it may grant our motion for judgment or may consider extending the stay.
+The Court further indicated that it will consider an earlier hearing if the Court of Appeals for the Federal Circuit issues a decision on the appeal of the New York judgment of invalidity prior to the February 25th status conference.
 On December 1, 2015, we filed a motion to dismiss the second case for failure to state a claim and Purdue filed its opposition on December 15, 2015.
+That action has been consolidated into the other Massachusetts actions, and our motion remains pending.
 We plan to continue to take all steps necessary to vigorously defend ourselves against these claims.
 The strength of our defenses will depend on the patents asserted and the interpretation of these patents.
 However, we could be unsuccessful in advancing non-infringement and invalidity arguments in our defense.
 Purdue need only prove infringement by a preponderance of the evidence, which is a low burden of proof.
 If before the expiration of the 30-month period, the Court issues a final order that any of the listed patents are valid and have been infringed, final FDA approval of Xtampza, which has been tentatively approved by the FDA, would be delayed until either a date ordered by the Court or when the Court determines that the patents will expire.